CCBR/MAPLE/docs/user-guide/getting-started.md

 - samtools: "samtools/1.11"

 ## 1.3 Login to the cluster
-MNaseSeq has been exclusively tested on Biowulf HPC.
+MAPLE has been exclusively tested on Biowulf HPC.
 Login to the cluster's head node and move into the pipeline location.
 ```
 # ssh into cluster's head node
 ssh -Y $USER@biowulf.nih.gov